 What we Heard How we Responded The use of more than one financial metric is preferred for our short-term (annual) incentive plan.
 For our 2021 annual incentive program, we continued to use a combination of financial metrics, including a cash flow generation metric (EBITDA) and return on invested capital metrics (RONCE and IACC).
 Restricted stock awards are preferred for long-term incentives versus stock options.
 Our long-term incentive program uses restricted stock awards, in order to align management with stockholders.
 During 2020, stock awards were granted as long-term incentives to 184 employees, including our executive officers.
 The Company has not issued stock options since 2016.
 Equity grants are preferred over cash as an element of long-term compensation, but stockholders understand the need to also manage dilution, particularly during periods when market events or industry cycles lead to low stock prices.
+We use restricted stock as the primary component of our long-term incentive compensation which is issued broadly to nearly 200 upper and middle management employees of the Company in order to better align the organization with our stockholders.
+In an effort to limit stockholder dilution, we also utilize performance-based cash awards which accounted for half our NEO's target long-term incentives in 2020 and pay out based on relative total stockholder return of the Company over three years versus that of a predetermined peer group over the same period.
 Stockholders provided positive feedback regarding our ESG disclosure on our website, but expressed interest in our continuing to enhance our ESG disclosure, including clarification of the role and responsibilities of our Board of Directors in the oversight of ESG matters and incorporating guidance from the Sustainability Accounting Standards Board ("SASB") into our disclosure framework.
 The charter of ESG Committee of our Board of Directors was amended in February 2021 to rename the Committee (formerly known as the Nominating and Corporate Governance Committee) and to more clearly reflect its role and responsibilities in the oversight of the Company's ESG program.
 Further, our website disclosure was recently expanded to incorporate the material elements of the SASB guidance.
 When adding members to the Board of Directors, we should continue to evaluate candidates that can provide diverse perspectives to the Company and further our long-term strategy.
 In November 2020, the Board amended our Corporate Governance Guidelines to require that as part of the director search process, the ESG Committee actively seek out female and minority candidates.
 In January 2021, Michael A. Lewis was added to the Board of Directors.
 Mr. Lewis brings over 34 years of electric operations experience, having served as both Interim President as well as Senior Vice President, Electric Operations of Pacific Gas & Electric.
 We believe that his work experience will allow him to provide our Board with a unique perspective that will help shape and refine our growing transmission and distribution business.